Joey Lawrence (photographer): Start of career

-Joey Lawrence’s interest in photography began when he was seven years or age.
+Joey Lawrence's interest in photography began when he was seven years of age.
 His father, who restored antiques, let him borrow a 1.3 megapixel point and shoot camera, with which he took his first photos of his dinosaur toys.
 He grew up in rural Ontario, Canada.

-Joey Lawrence started entering photography competitions in DPChallenge in 2004 using a point-and-shoot digital camera.
+Lawrence started entering photography competitions in DPChallenge in 2004 using a point-and-shoot digital camera.
 It was not long before his photographs were winning and shortly thereafter he was producing educational DVDs for aspiring photographers.
 He then began taking photographs of bands, asking for $50 and concert tickets in return.
 From that point on his professional career developed quickly, he was taken on by agents in London and New York City.

 Lawrence states that he is completely self-educated in photography.

 When he was 18, Lawrence was hired to create the poster for the movie adaptation of the first Twilight book.
 In 2008, the poster Lawrence created for the first Twilight movie was released.
 In an interview with MTV, Lawrence confirmed at the time that he would be doing the posters for the rest of the movie, saying he planned to retain their "dark and edgy" stylings.

-While Joey L. is based in New York and works out of his photography studio in Brooklyn, he is often elsewhere working on both commissioned and personal projects.
+While Lawrence is based in New York and works out of his photography studio in Brooklyn, he is often elsewhere working on both commissioned and personal projects.